• About The Emerald Palate

 RockCreek is hands down one of the best fish restaurants in Seattle, which means they’ve got excellent oysters.
 I love them so much I included them as a stop on my Fremont self-guided food tour.

-The raw oysters here are quite good, but they’re pricier than others at more than $4 each regardless of the style.
-One interesting spin, though is you’ll find ~$9 oyster shooters.
+The raw oysters here are quite good, but they’re pricier for dinner than others at ~$5 each regardless of the style.
+One interesting spin, though is you’ll find ~$12 oyster shooters.
 If you, like me, thought that meant it came in a tall shooter glass like the ones that are popular during the hors d’oeuvres hour at weddings, you’d be wrong.
 They’re actually one oyster on the half shell with a shot of liquor, usually sake!

 bacon and fried oysters eggs Benedict